vlamitin/knowledge-db/git.md

 ## Cherry-pick
 - `git cherry-pick <commit>` - moves commit to current branch

+## Search some code in history
+- `git log -S "MyMethod" -- path/to/file/or/dir` - will show commits where that code was updated/deleted

 ## Remotes
 1. In github you can't fork from any commit - only from current commit of master However, you can easily rollback to any commit in already forked repo: